 The Lake District saw the foundation of the National Trust in the 1890s by Canon Rawnsley, founder of the Keswick School of Industrial Arts and mentor of naturalist and author Beatrix Heelis, née Potter.
 It became Britain’s first National Park in 1951 as the Festival of Britain celebrated national creativity and consciousness.
 This tour presents the Arts & Crafts through houses, churches and museums within the incomparable landscape that survives thanks to conservationists of many generations.

 Coniston, Brantwood, Oxenholme.
-Drive to the pier at Coniston for the passenger ferry across Lake Coniston, the setting for Arthur Ransome’s novel Swallows and Amazons, and the best way to arrive at John Ruskin’s home from 1872 to 1900, Brantwood.
-The house has an extensive literary history and a major collection of Ruskin’s drawings, paintings, and scientific collections; it also contains his original furniture and his boat and Brougham carriage are displayed in outhouses.
+Drive to Coniston for the Ruskin Room at Coniston Museum.
+Brantwood house, on the edge of Coniston Water has an extensive literary history and a major collection of Ruskin’s drawings, paintings, and scientific collections; it also contains his original furniture and his boat and Brougham carriage are displayed in outhouses.
 Return to Oxenholme train station by 2.15pm.

 Price, per person

-Travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Waterhead, Ambleside: 4-star modern, comfortable hotel on the shore of Lake Windermere.
 Single rooms are doubles for sole use.